afrind/warp-draft/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-subscribe-format title="MOQT SUBSCRIBE Message"}

-* Subscribe ID: The subscriber specified identifier used to manage a
+* Subscription ID: The subscriber specified identifier (SSID) used to manage
-subscription. `Subscribe ID` is a variable length integer that MUST be
+ a subscription. `Subscription ID` is a variable length integer that MUST be
-unique and monotonically increasing within a session and MUST be less
-than the session's Maximum Subscribe ID.
+ unique within a session and MUST be less than the session's Maximum

-* Track Alias: A session specific identifier for the track.
-Data streams and datagrams specify the Track Alias instead of the Track Name
-and Track Namespace to reduce overhead.
-If the Track Alias is already being used
-for a different track, the publisher MUST close the session with a Duplicate
-Track Alias error ({{session-termination}}).
+ Subscription ID.

 * Track Namespace: Identifies the namespace of the track as defined in
 ({{track-name}}).